 North Central College undergraduate students have the opportunity to present their research findings in a variety of local, regional and national conferences.
-Student researchers are encouraged to work closely with their faculty advisor to identify an appropriate conference in order to share their research results with a larger audience.
-When students' projects are accepted for conference presentation, the Undergraduate Research office provides travel funding to support the students' participation.
+You are encouraged to work closely with your faculty advisor to identify an appropriate conference in order to share their research results with a larger audience.
+When your projects are accepted for conference presentation, the Undergraduate Research office provides travel funding to support your participation.